 is the lead UI developer for all BSI software.
 He manages UI personnel and is in charge of maintenance and enhancement of all UI source code, including FB-MultiPier, FB-Deep, and Atlas.
 A graduate of the University of Florida, he has accumulated more than ten years of experience in developing BSI software.

-is the lead IT Support for purchasing and licensing of BSI software.
+provides lead support for licensing and distribution of BSI software.
 Additionally, he serves as the point of contact for license holders, and provides first-line technical support for all engineers making use of BSI software.
-He also maintains BSI servers and the BSI website.
-Cary has acquired more than ten years of experience in IT at BSI.
+Cary has acquired more than ten years of experience at BSI.

 obtained his Master of Science degree in structural engineering at the University of Florida in 2011.
-At BSI, he serves as a research engineer and research coordinator.
-He possesses nearly five years of experience in finite element modeling of bridge foundations and cable-signal systems.
+At BSI, he carries out engine development and validation modeling for all BSI software.
+He possesses five years of experience in finite element modeling of bridge foundations and cable-signal systems.
 He also provides users of FB-MultiPier with hands-on engineering and technical support.

 has had direct experience with the development and use of FB-MultiPier since its inception in the early 1990s.
 His more than thirty years of professional experience make him well suited for the position of Senior Engineer at BSI.
 His duties include prioritizing development of FB-MultiPier features, training engineers in the area of bridge modeling, and providing technical support.

 makes contributions to BSI primarily through engine development for the bridge design software, FB-MultiPier.
 He has ten years of experience in implementing research-derived, advanced analysis features into the FB-MultiPier analytical engine.
 He handles quality assurance for new feature developments in FB-MultiPier.